A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Discussion

 Another important feature of the LC-QSPECT method is the use of an MC simulation-based approach to generate the system matrix.
-This approach allows highly accurate modeling of the SPECT physics that is realized because the number of VOIs is typically quite small.
+This approach yields highly accurate modeling of SPECT physics.
+The MC approach is computationally feasible because the number of VOIs is typically quite small.
 Thus, this matrix can be pre-computed and stored.
 In this study, the system matrix of each patient took less than 50~minutes and 30~MB for generation and storage, respectively.
-Further, the estimation process is rapid; 128 iterations required $<$ 20~s on a standard desktop computer equipped with an Intel(R) Core(TM) i7-6700 CPU with 8 cores and 16.0 GB RAM.
-This is unlike developing such an approach for OSEM-based methods, for which a similar system matrix for a voxel-based reconstruction approach may require up to 30 TB of memory.
+In clinical applications, the CT scans of the patient could be acquired first, then the system matrix can be generated simultaneously when the SPECT scan is acquired.
+Further, the estimation process is rapid; 256 iterations required $<$ 30~seconds on a standard desktop computer equipped with an Intel(R) Core(TM) i7-10700K CPU with 16 cores and 32~GB RAM.
+This is unlike developing such an approach for OSEM-based methods, for which a similar system matrix may require up to 30 TB of memory.
+Thus, the proposed method provides a mechanism for highly accurate Monte Carlo-based system modeling, which is not possible with RBQ methods.
+This is another advantage of the proposed method.

-Tradeoffs of the LC-QSPECT method, in contrast with reconstruction-based quantification, is this method quantifies regional uptake rather than voxel values.
-Thus, dosimetry estimates are confined to mean absorbed dose across the region.
-This may then preclude the estimation of a dose-volume histogram within tumors and normal organs, which is used in external-beam radiation therapy (EBRT).
+A limitation of the LC-QSPECT method is that the method quantifies regional uptake rather than voxel values.
+Thus, dosimetry estimates are confined to the mean absorbed dose across the region.
+This may then preclude the estimation of a dose-volume histogram within tumors and normal organs, which is used in external-beam radiation therapy.
 However, given the errors with voxel-based reconstruction methods, the estimation of dose-volume histograms may be infeasible at these low counts.
 In contrast, our method shows that the mean regional uptake can be estimated reliably.
 Another point to note is that the exchange of (purported) resolution from conventional voxel-based to this region-based method is of limited consequence to $\alpha$-RPT dosimetry as no imaging system can resolve isotope distribution at the sub-100~$\mu m$ scale.
-Further, as recently shown~\cite{tran2020you}, voxel-based methods may lead to unrealistic dose distributions even with beta radionuclides with 1000 times more counts.
-Such studies advocate the computation of more reliable regional uptakes instead, as we suggest here.